From Terry and Darlene Wildman AKA RainSong.

 As we took a Northern route through the upper peninsula of Michigan, it was like our eyes had been opened to a new world.
 Everywhere we traveled we noticed the Indian names used for cities, counties, road signs, lakes and more.
 The “signs” were obvious to us now, but so unread in the past.
 We had a sense that we would be back to Michigan to connect with the tribes there in the future.

 Our route to Arizona took us through Wisconsin.
 We decided to stop and visit one of the YWAM locations on the Lac Courte Oreilles Indian reservation in Wisconsin.
 While we were there we met a young Ojibwe woman who was so excited.
 She had just purchased a CD from David Ruis that had a song that used a few words from her Native language.
 She kept playing it over and over again.
 A few years later we were honored to sing that song during a meeting where she wore her Native regalia and danced to honor her faith in Jesus along with her Native culture!

 YWAM Tribal Winds and Hopiland

 We arrived a few days later in at Kykotsmovi AZ on the Hopi Rez.
 We interviewed with the YWAM staff there and were welcomed to a two-year commitment to serve as staff.
 Our service included being the ‘song leaders’ and financial bookkeepers for the organization.
+Terry filed the paperwork to make YWAM Tribal Winds a 501c3 non-profit.
 We lived in rented staff housing and helped with further remodeling.